cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Run the FLP proof-generation algorithm using the derived joint randomness
 1. Shard the proof into a sequence of proof shares

 The algorithm is specified below.
-Notice that only one set input and proof shares (called the "leader" shares below) are vectors of field elements.
+Notice that only one set of input and proof shares (called the "leader" shares below) are vectors of field elements.
 The other shares (called the "helper" shares) are represented instead by PRG seeds, which are expanded into vectors of field elements.

 The code refers to a pair of auxiliary functions for encoding the shares.
 These are called `encode_leader_share` and `encode_helper_share` respectively and they